 Author: David Helton, LMSW, LCDC

-David has worked in the behavioral health field in Texas for over 28 years as a clinician, a manager, a division director, a trainer, an evaluator, a program developer, and a grant writer/reviewer.
+David is the Clinical Director for The SASSI Institute and has worked in the behavioral health field in Texas for over 35 years as a clinician, a manager, a division director, a trainer, an evaluator, a program developer, and a grant writer/reviewer.

 Hope Remains: Attacking some of the Veiled COVID-19 Challenges